 The whaler, which sank in the 1800's, has deteriorated badly over the past few years.
-When I first dove on it about 10 – 12 years ago the outline of the hull was still clear, as was some of the equipment left on the boat, perhaps if we could remove the silt...
+When I first dove on it in 1996 or 1997 the outline of the hull was still clear, as was some of the equipment left on the boat, perhaps if we could remove the silt...
 It is in about 60 – 70 feet of water.
-Here are some photos as it is today.
+Here are some photos as it is in 2009.

 Probably the most well known wreck on Kosrae is the Lenore in Utwe Harbor on the south side of Kosrae.
 The Lenore is a wooden ship that sunk in the 1800’s during a storm that caught her in the harbor and pushed her into the reef.
 She was a “pirate” ship as she was owned by Bully Hayes, a notorious bad guy in Micronesia.

 There is very little left of the ship; some planks, ballast stones, metal sheeting from the hull and a large object that might be a water tank are usually visible.
 Other items that look man made are covered in coral growth, so it is hard to know what they were.
 The wreck site is in about 40 feet of water and subject to silting from a major mangrove system.
 Big waves will occasionally wash away some silt and then more items become visible.